AliciaTransmuted/DarkUnification-Look-and-Feel-with-Install-Script/README.md

 June 20, 2019: Testing of several different Linux distros has successfully concluded

 July 8, 2019: Version 1.0.1 adds 8 different face icons and updates install.sh

+February 7, 2022: The scripts no longer work as well under Ubuntu 20.04 LTS going forward.
+This appears to be a trend with most custom themes with scripts.
+However, if it doesn't completly work, try running the process again, it usually sets it right.